trapcoin-dev/Trapcoin/README.md

 We have a discord server if you have questions or want to support the project: https://discord.gg/fEkvN39

-You can also contact us per e-mail: trapcoin.dev@gmail.com
+You can also contact us via e-mail: trapcoin.dev@gmail.com

 ## Building: